saucelabs/sauce-docs/docs/basics/test-config-annotation/test-config.md

 }
 ```

-### Examples for Mobile Native Application Tests
+### Examples for Mobile Native App Tests
-This following includes tips and examples of how to configure your mobile native application tests with Appium.
+This following includes tips and examples of how to configure your mobile native app tests with Appium.
 For more detailed descriptions about the capabilities of Appium tests, check out the [Server Capabilities](http://appium.io/slate/en/master/?python#appium-server-capabilities) section of the official Appium website.
 All examples are for Java, but you can use the [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) to set the capabilities in the language of your choice.

-### Mobile Native Application Test Configuration Tips
+### Mobile Native App Test Configuration Tips
 #### Setting `appiumVersion`
 If you omit the `appiumVersion` in your test configuration, your test will be running with our default Appium version.
 Sauce recommends that you specify one of the newer Appium versions that provides a more extended API and fixes to known bugs.